Course Outline

 2 Develop performance skills with proficiency and confidence in contemporary text-based performance.
 Empowered

-3 Collaborate to create a polished performance of a contemporary text.
+3 Collaborate to transform a contemporary text into a polished performance.
 Creative and critical thinker

-4 Transform a dramatic script into a short performance.
+4 Devise a dramatic script for short performance.
 Creative and critical thinker

 Am I eligible to enrol in this course?